Awards, Conferences and Committee Nominations

 The Public Interest Directorate offers several opportunities for psychologists to apply for committee membership, apply or nominate colleagues for awards, research funding, fellowships and participate in training programs and conferences.

-Nominees with experience or expertise in areas such as people with disabilities, transgender people, indigenous people, LGBT youth, especially bullying, self-identification as an ally, public policy, and dissemination and implementation of reports and guidelines are sought to fill two positions beginning January 1, 2012.
+Nominees with experience or expertise in areas such as people with disabilities, transgender people, indigenous people, LGBT youth, especially bullying, self-identification as an ally, public policy and dissemination and implementation of reports and guidelines are sought to fill two positions beginning Jan.
+1, 2014.

 Committee on Ethnic Minority Affairs

 This committee seeks nominations for two new members to begin three-year terms on Jan.
 1, 2014, and welcomes the nomination of candidates who possess knowledge and expertise of other diverse populations such as disability, early career, national origin, sexual orientation, etc. To fulfill its mandate for ethnic representation and its commitment to gender equity, the 2 vacant slates are for African-American male psychologists and Latino/Hispanic male psychologists.